rach7777/monax-may/content/blog/2018/2018-09-28-finding-a-happy-path-for-lawyers-in-the-networked-economy.md

 I don’t know about trickle down, but I can bear witness to seeping in all directions.
 The legal industry is not immune to the disruptive forces and efficiency overhauls affecting the industries where our clients work.
 Any transactional attorney whose clients have faced the threat of extinction has had to embrace efficiency as an important and relevant measure of the quality of legal services.
 If we, as attorneys, do not take a hand in the overhaul of our own industry, we will lose our opportunity to ensure the quality of legal services going forward.

-The Agreements Network gives attorneys the agency they need.
-Using the [Agreements Network](https://agreements.network/), attorneys can vet and even design legal products to their own specifications.
+The [Agreements Network](https://agreements.network/) gives attorneys the agency they need.
+Using the Network, attorneys can vet and even design legal products to their own specifications.
 With the Monax Stack, attorneys WILL have the chance to play a part in how legal products transform both their own practices and the practice of law in general.

 If you want to learn more about how Monax can help you grow on a happy path, contact us for a demo today!